What Is Tremelimumab?

 • Liver disease

-Research in mesothelioma patients shows tremelimumab has the potential to cause life-threatening side effects.
-These more serious side effects include holes in the intestines, obstruction of the small intestine, inflammation of the colon and skin ulcers.
+Research shows tremelimumab has the potential to cause life-threatening side effects.
+Serious side effects include holes in the intestines and obstruction of the small intestine.
+Inflammation of the colon and skin ulcers are possible as well.

 Call your doctor right away if you notice any mild or serious side effects.
 Don’t try to tough it out, even with mild side effects.